newcombtech/Tech-Lab/Commons Technology/Commons-Technology.md

 This one-stop training and information hub for Newcomb Institute's Technologies educates Newcomb faculty, staff, students and affliates about systems and technologies commonly used at our organization.
 Click on the links below to view training instructions, video help and information on who to contact.

-Access this digital tutorial at https://github.com/newcombtech/Commons-Technology
+Access the tutorial by visiting [Commons Technology tutorial](https://github.com/newcombtech/Technology-Lab/blob/main/Commons%20Technology/Commons-Technology.md).

 **NEED HELP**